ngs-docs/2022-GGG201b-lab/lab-1.md

 snakemake -p -j 1 --use-conda download_data
 ```

-ahh... cool green!
+That worked - that's what the green text signifies.

-What does this command do? tl;dr creates the file `SRR2584857_1.fastq.gz`.
+What does this command do?
+It creates the file `SRR2584857_1.fastq.gz`,
-(What's in this file?)
+which contains a bunch of sequencing data; we'll look at this file in more
+detail later.

-Now run some more -- one at a time.
+Now run some more rules, one at a time.

 ```
 snakemake -p -j 1 --use-conda download_genome